votingworks/vxmail/docs/product-spec.md

 We propose VxMail, a set of tools to help small jurisdictions quickly scale up their vote-by-mail capacity.

-### Components

-VxMail includes:
+VxMail includes the following components:

-- VxMail Ballot Manager is used to create and proof mail ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
+- **VxMail Ballot Manager** is used to create and proof ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
 - hardware to efficiently open envelopes and extract ballots.
-- VxMail Ballot Tabulator is used to scan and tabulate ballots.
+- **VxMail Ballot Tabulator** is used to scan and tabulate ballots.

 VxMail Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
 VxMail Ballot Tabulator is offline for security purposes.

+The step-by-step process of using VxMail is as follows (with possible adaptations for the laws of local jurisdictions)…

 ### Proofing, Printing, and Mailing Ballots